Hypoaspis miles (Predatory Mites)

-Hypoaspis Information These are live insects and MUST be shipped OVERNIGHT.
+These insects MUST be shipped overnight.
 No USPS or ground shipping.

 Hypoaspis is a native species of soil-dwelling mites which feed on small insects and mites.
-Adults are tan in color and less than 1 mm long.
 Hypoaspis are used primarily to control young larvae of fungus gnats in the soil or planting media.
-They also help control soil stages of thrips and may account for up to 30% of thrips control.
-Hypoaspis does not control shore flies of moth flies, but will feed on other soil organisms such as springtails and root mealybugs.
-They have been used successfully in bedding and potted plant production, seedling and cutting propagation and poinsettia stock.
-Hypoaspis adapts well to the various growth media and capillary mats used in plant production, but do not survive freezing of flooding conditions.
+They also help control thrips in the soil stage, other soil organisms such as springtails and root mealybugs.
+Hypoaspis adapts well to the various growth media and capillary mats used in plant production, but do not survive freezing or flooding conditions.

-LIFECYCLE: The complete life cycle takes about 18 days at 20°C (68°F).
-The sex ratio is equal, 1:1 females to males.
-Hypoaspis eggs hatch in 2 to 3 days into young numphs.
-Each Hypoaspis consumes 1 to 5 prey per day.
+The complete life cycle takes about 18 days at 68°F. Hypoaspis eggs hatch in 2 to 3 days into young nymphs.
+Each Hypoaspis consumes 1 to 5 pest each day.
 It can also survive as a scavenger, feeding on algae and plant debris.
-Populations will naturally fluctuate throughout the growing season.
+Populations will vary throughout the growing season.